Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Conclusion

 \section{Conclusion}

 We propose a lightweight and efficient hybrid tracker network consisting of an instance tracker and pixel tracker that effectively copes with video panoptic segmentation.
-Our proposed differentiable matching layer makes the instance tracker training stable and converges fast, while dense pixel tracker can settle the small objects with smooth motion.
-The proposed mutual check and temporal consistency constraints can effectively address complex challenges, such as occlusion and strong contour deformations.
-Extensive experiments demonstrate that HybridTracker outperforms state-of-the-art methods on Cityscapes-VPS and VIPER datasets.
+Our proposed differentiable matching layer makes the instance tracker training stable and converges fast, while the dense pixel tracker can settle the small objects with smooth motion.
+The mutual check and temporal consistency constraints can effectively address complex challenges, such as occlusion and strong contour deformations.
+Comprehensive experiments show that HybridTracker achieves superior performance than state-of-the-art methods on Cityscapes-VPS and VIPER datasets.